-- Chapter 5, Section A, page 98 tells how to get your outpatient prescription drugs through the plan. - It includes rules you need to follow.
-It also tells which types of prescription drugs are not covered by our plan. - The plan's Provider and Pharmacy Directory. - In most cases, you must use a network pharmacy to get your covered drugs.
-Network pharmacies are pharmacies that have agreed to work with our plan. - o The Provider and Pharmacy Directory has a list of network pharmacies.
-You can read more about network pharmacies in Chapter 5, Section A1, page 98.
+- It includes rules you need to follow.
+It also tells which types of prescription drugs are not covered by our plan. - The plan's Provider and Pharmacy Directory. - o In most cases, you must use a network pharmacy to get your covered drugs.
+Network pharmacies are pharmacies that have agreed to work with our plan. - The Provider and Pharmacy Directory has a list of network pharmacies.
+You can read more about network pharmacies in Chapter 5, Section A1. - When you use the plan's "Real Time Benefit Tool" to look up drug coverage (refer to Chapter 5, Section B2), the cost shown is provided in "real time" meaning the cost displayed in the tool reflects a moment in time to provide an estimate of the out-of-pocket costs you are expected to pay.
+You can call your care manager or Member Services for more information.

-Α. The Explanation of Benefits (EOB) .116
+Α. The Explanation of Benefits (EOB) .127

-В. How to keep track of your drug costs .116
+В. How to keep track of your drug costs .128

-C. You pay nothing for a one-month or long-term supply of drugs .117
+C. You pay nothing for a one-month or long-term supply of drugs .128

 C1.
-The plan's tiers .117
+The plan's tiers .128

 C2.
-Getting a long-term supply of a drug .118
+Getting a long-term supply of a drug .129

 C3.
-What you pay .118
+What you pay .129

-D. Vaccinations .119
+D. Vaccinations .130

 D1.
-What you need to know before you get a vaccination .119
+What you need to know before you get a vaccination .130

-D2 What you pay for a vaccination 119
+D2.
+What you pay for a vaccination .130